AaronAKTX/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 A linear regression analysis of the miles per gallon of different mechacar prototypes was completed.
-The variables tracked were vehicle length, weight, the spoiler angle, ground clearance, all-wheel drive.
+The variables tracked were vehicle length, weight, the spoiler angle, ground clearance, and all-wheel drive.
 Here is the result summary of the linear regression model:
 <img src = "https://github.com/AaronAKTX/MechaCar_Statistical_Analysis/blob/main/resources/MechaCar_MPG_Summary.PNG">

 Looking at these results, vehicle length and ground clearance appear to affect the miles per gallon to a statistically significant degree.